National Textile University: History

 Ever since its inception, National Textile University has been the premier Institute of textile education in the country, meeting the technical and managerial human resource needs of almost entire textile industry of Pakistan.
 It always retained a close relationship with the industry and the industrialists of Pakistan.

+Karachi campus

+The university also maintains a recent affiliated campus in Korangi Industrial Area of Karachi.